 The Billy Goats of Mount Timpanogos Album - by TyeDyeTwins

 Mountain goats are occupants of the highest alpine environments in Utah.
 Even in winter, they may live as high as as 11,000 feet on windblown ridges.
 Both male and female mountain goats have beards, short tails, and long black horns.
 They are protected from the elements by their woolly white coats of fur.
-During the winter, their coats help them to withstand temperatures as low as -50 degrees and winds of up to 100 mph.
+During winter, their coats help them to withstand temperatures as low as -50 degrees and winds of up to 100 mph.
 Mountain goats prefer extremely steep and rugged areas above the timberline, and are excellent rock climbers.
 They typically migrate to lower elevations in the winter.
 Females give birth during the months of May or June.
 Interestingly, young baby goats are able to follow their mothers through rocky cliffs shortly after birth.

 In 1967, two yearling male and four adult female goats were brought to Utah from the Cascade Range in Washington and released on the northern side of Little Cottonwood Canyon near Broads Fork Twin Peaks.
 For years, wildlife biologists looked for signs of the new residents but had no firm sightings.
 Then, in the mid-1970s, a group of goats were spotted climbing the cliffs on southern side of the canyon.
 Since that time goat sightings have been common.
 No official count is available but biologists suggest there are now hundreds of goats in the canyon.
 After the initial transplant in 1967, several more goats were obtained from Olympic National Park and put onto the steep slopes of Mount Timpanogos.
 They have flourished well on the mountain.
 Mountain goats are often seen climbing on the rocky cliffs and in the meadows below the summit.
-Confrontations between mountain goats and humans are common but attacks are rare.
+Encounters between mountain goats and humans are common but attacks are rare.
 It's a good idea to keep a safe distance.

 Rocky Mountain bighorn sheep can be seen is several areas of the Southern Wasatch Mountains.
 Utah is home to more than 4,000 bighorn sheep.
 That total includes more than 3,000 desert bighorns, more than 1,000 Rocky Mountain bighorns, and about 200 California bighorns.
 Most of Utah's desert bighorn sheep live farther south in the warm desert areas especially along the Green River from Flaming Gorge to the city of Green River.
 In the Southern Wasatch, Rocky Mountain bighorn sheep can be found in American Fork Canyon and Rock Canyon and in other areas near Provo Peak, on the rocky slopes and canyons of Mount Timpanogos, and on Mount Nebo.
 The California bighorn sheep live on the Newfoundland Mountains and Antelope Island State Park in northern Utah.

 In the Wasatch Mountains, black bears are present in most of the forested areas and canyons.
 A few exceptions include the Raft River Mountains, Pilot Range, Deep Creek Mountains, and Henry Mountains.
 There are about 8.7 million acres of black bear habitat that is mostly on National Forest land.
 Utah has a low black bear population of about 800 to 1,000 black bears.
 Nevada has the lowest black bear population of all the western states with about 300 total.
-About 80% of bear sightings in the Wasatch Mountains have occurred between 7,000 feet and 10,000 feet in elevation.
+About 80% of the black bear sightings in the Wasatch Mountains have occurred between 7,000 feet and 10,000 feet in elevation.